 Overview

-Additionally, we convene stakeholders around improving the social connectedness of youth.
+Our strategic focus is social connectedness of youth, and we convene stakeholders around improving youth belonging and social connections.
 Our goal is straightforward: if youth have vibrant, positive connections with family, peers, and supportive adults, their foundation will be strong, and they will be better prepared to build relationships as they move through life.

 We report directly to the Governor, but receive administrative support from Department of Health Services.